 We strongly encourage students to meet with their premedical advisor as they prepare to apply to medical school.
 Premedical advisors are familiar with the admissions requirements of most medical schools.

 Grade Point Average (GPA)

 The minimum acceptable GPA is 3.2.
 Applicants with a science, non-science or overall GPA below 3.2 will not be considered.
+The average GPA is approximately 3.6 in science, non-science and overall.
 All grades received for college credit are included in the AMCAS GPA calculation.
 If a course is repeated, both grades received for that course are calculated into the GPA.

-To determine average criteria, the applicant's GPA is compared to the average GPA of students who have gone on to attend medical school from the institution granting the applicant's highest degree.
+To determine average criteria, the applicant's GPA is compared to the average GPA of students who have gone on to attend medical school from the applicant's undergraduate institution.

-The minimum acceptable score for each section, (physical science, biological science and verbal reasoning) of the MCAT examination is 7.
-The average score for entering freshmen is 10 in each section.
-If the test is taken more than once within 3 years of application, the best score for each section will be considered.back to top
+The minimum acceptable score for each section of the 2014 and January, 2015 MCAT is 7.
+The average overall score is 30.
+For tests taken in 2014 and January, 2015 only, the best score for each section will be considered.

 Community/Volunteer service is defined as involvement in a service activity without constraint or guarantee of reward or compensation.
 The medical profession is strongly oriented to service in the community.
 Applicants should demonstrate a commitment to the community by involving themselves in service and volunteer activities.
 Work performed in service learning courses and community service performed as part of employment does not satisfy this requirement.